node-manager module is responsible for managing nodes and has the following primary functions:

 - The fixed number of nodes.
 In this case, Deckhouse will maintain the specified number of nodes (e.g., by provisioning new nodes if the old ones fail).

 - The minimum/maximum number of nodes (range).
-The autoscaling of nodes is triggered when cluster resources are low and the pods are pending.
+The autoscaling of nodes is triggered when cluster resources are low and the Pods are in the

 The instrument (you can enable it for each